 2)Mix the vinegar solution

-4)Run cold water cycle
+4)Run the rinsing cycle

-Let now take a look at how to clean a Cuisinart Grind and Brew coffee maker!
+Let’s now take a look at how to clean a Cuisinart Grind and Brew coffee maker!

-1)Remove grinder and clean up Exterior.
+1)Remove the grinder and clean up the Exterior

 The first step is to clean up the grinder.
 Remove the grinder chamber from the lid of the machine.
 Carefully wash the grinding chamber with soapy water, thoroughly rinse it, dry it, and fit it back into the machine.

 With the help of a damp cloth, wipe down the Exterior of the grind and brew.
 Make sure to Check out the basket area and clean up any remaining sticky grounds.
-Wipe again to get rid of any coffee stains.

-4) Rinse the coffee maker
+3) Rinse the coffee maker